March 11, 2019

-We are deeply grateful for the confidence members of Congress have shown in our ability to make a difference in coastal communities and on behalf of the Great Lakes themselves.
-The two successive years of proposed elimination had sparked an outpouring of support for Sea Grant.
-Many stakeholders, partners, collaborators and friends spoke up about the value of the program when it comes to Wisconsin’s Great Lakes communities.
+In previous years, we have been deeply grateful for the confidence members of Congress have shown in our ability to make a difference in coastal communities and on behalf of the Great Lakes themselves.
+The two successive years of proposed elimination had sparked an outpouring of support for Sea Grant and the funds were restored.
+We hope that will again happen for FY 20 after many stakeholders, partners, collaborators and friends speak up.
 They know full well that Sea Grant funds lakes Michigan and Superior research, and the application of the research to ensure the sustainable use of these crown jewels that underpin the quality of life and economy of our state.
 We are also deeply grateful for that confidence in our work.

 Director, Wisconsin Sea Grant